 Q: Can I have a dental implant placed at the same time as getting a tooth extracted?

-A: Yes.
+A: Likely.
 This is called an immediate implant.
 Immediate implants are often possible and will reduce the treatment time, as there is no need to wait for the bone to heal first before placing an implant.
 With a CBCT scan, we can evaluate your bone condition prior to the implant surgery to determine whether an immediate implant is possible.
 If an immediate implant is not recommended, we will advise you to place a bone graft in the extraction socket to build up the bone first.
 This will be followed by at least 3 months healing time for the bone to become solid before placing the dental implant.

 Q: What are sinuses?
 Will I need a sinus lift?